 Day 1 Arrive in Quito

-Make your own way to the hotel where your Tour Manager will meet you for your welcome meeting that evening.
+Make your own way to the hotel where your Holiday Director will meet you for your welcome meeting that evening.

 Day 2 QuitoOur explorations begin with a trip to Mercado Iñaquito, one of the city’s most popular markets full of many strange and interesting fruits and vegetables.
 A Local Guide will show us around and you’ll be offered samples of local produce.